Persistent carbene: Early evidence

-Isolation of persistent carbenes
+Isolation

 In 1970, Wanzlick's group generated imidazol-2-ylidene carbenes by the deprotonation of an imidazolium salt.
 Wanzlick as well as Roald Hoffmann, proposed that these imidazole-based carbenes should be more stable than their 4,5-dihydro analogues, due to Hückel-type aromaticity.
 Wanzlick did not however isolate imidazol-2-ylidenes, but instead their coordination compounds with mercury and isothiocyanate:

 In 1988, Guy Bertrand and others isolated a phosphinocarbene.
 These species can be represented as either a λ3-phosphinocarbene or λ5-phosphaacetylene:

-These compounds were called "push-pull carbenes" in reference to the contrasting electron affinities of the phosphorus and silicon atoms.
-They exhibit both carbenic and alkynic reactivity.
-An X-ray structure of this molecule has not been obtained and at the time of publication some doubt remained as to their exact carbenic nature.
+These compounds were called "push-pull carbenes" in reference to the contrasting electron affinities of the phosphorus and silicon atoms, and exhibited both carbenic and alkynic reactivity; their electronic structure was (and would remain!) unclear.

+In 2000, Bertrand would obtain additional carbenes of the phosphanyl type, including (phosphanyl)(trifluoromethyl)carbene, stable in solution at -30 °C.

-In 1991, Arduengo and coworkers crystallized a diaminocarbene by deprotonation of an imidazolium cation:
+In 1991, Arduengo and coworkers obtained the first crystalline diaminocarbene by deprotonation of an imidazolium cation:

-This carbene, the forerunner of a large family of carbenes with the imidazol-2-ylidene core, is indefinitely stable at room temperature in the absence of oxygen and moisture.
-It melts at 240–241 °C without decomposition.
-The 13C NMR spectrum shows a signal at 211 ppm for the carbenic atom.
-The X-ray structure revealed longer N–C bond lengths in the ring of the carbene than in the parent imidazolium compound, indicating that there was very little double bond character to these bonds.
+This carbene, heralding a large family of carbenes with the imidazol-2-ylidene core, is indefinitely stable at room temperature in the absence of oxygen and moisture, and melts at 240–241 °C without decomposition.

-The first air-stable ylidic carbene, a chlorinated member of the imidazol-2-ylidene family, was obtained in 1997.
+The first air-stable Arduengo carbene, a chlorinated member of the imidazol-2-ylidene family, was obtained in 1997.

-In 2000, Bertrand obtained additional carbenes of the phosphanyl type, including (phosphanyl)(trifluoromethyl)carbene, stable in solution at -30 °C and a moderately stable (amino)(aryl)carbene with only one heteroatom adjacent to the carbenic atom.

-Stabilization through adjacent orbitals
+New examples and new theory

-In the modern understanding, the superficially unoccupied p-orbital on a (meta)stable carbene is not, in fact, fully empty.
-Instead, the carbene Lewis structures are in resonance with dative bonds toward adjacent lone-pair or pi-bond orbitals.
+In the modern understanding, the superficially unoccupied p-orbital on a stable carbene is not, in fact, fully empty.
+Instead, the carbene Lewis structures are in resonance with dative bonds toward adjacent lone-pair or π bond orbitals.

+That persistent carbenes have ylidic character is hardly obvious, and indeed was initially contradicted.

+The X-ray structure of N,-diadamantyl-imidazol-2-ylidene revealed longer N–C bond lengths in the ring of the carbene than in the parent imidazolium compound, suggesting very little double bond character to these bonds.
+Hence early workers attributed the stability of Arduengo carbenes to the bulky N-adamantyl substituents, which prevent reaction with other molecules.